zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec08.md

 the RRset.
 This is described in section 2.4 of [RFC 4035](http://tools.ietf.org/html/rfc4035#section-2.4).

 (In reality the RRSIG should be created by the DNSKEY matching the DS.
-All algorithms from the DS should have a matching DNSKEY with those algorhtms, and all DNSKEY algorithms should have matching RRSIG with those algorithms.
+All algorithms from the DS should have a matching DNSKEY with those algorithms, and all DNSKEY algorithms should have matching RRSIG with those algorithms.
 Postponed for future tests.
 See future tests in the requirements document.)